 INCC has a variety of training groups catering for all members from beginners through to advanced paddlers

-Each Saturday and Sunday morning our social paddling group meets at the clubhouse at 9:00am.
-We usually paddle to Studley Park Boathouse (10 km) or Dights Falls (13 km) stopping off at Studley Park for a coffee and chat, then back to the clubhouse by midday.
+We have social paddling groups that meet each Saturday and Sunday morning at 8.30am and 9:00am.
+The groups usually paddle to Studley Park Boathouse (10 km return) or Dights Falls (13 km return) with some stopping off at Studley Park for a coffee and chat.

-We paddle TK1s, TK2s, K1s, K2s and very occasionally a K4.
-The group welcomes people of all ages and paddling experience.
+The groups paddle TK1s, TK2s, K1s, K2s and very occasionally a K4.
+The groups welcome people of all ages and paddling experience.
 It’s a great opportunity to meet and paddle with other members of the club in a relaxed, friendly way.

 A number of members paddle on Saturday mornings at 7:30 am or 8:30 am, depending on the time of year, typically to Dights Falls and back (13 km) in TK1s, TK2s, K1s and K2s.
 Abilities vary, with most taking about 70 to 80 mins (~5:30-6:00 min/km) and people typically join those paddling at a similar speed.
 The group usually finishes with tea and toast in the clubhouse after the session.
 Attendance is casual with no formal membership or expected regular attendance.
 Paddlers are welcome to turn up whenever they can.